Northwest Territories: Climate

-Extremes are common with summer highs in the south reaching 36 C and lows reaching below 0 C. In winter in the south, it is not uncommon for the temperatures to reach −40 C, but they can also reach the low teens during the day.
+Extremes are common, with summer highs in the south reaching 36 C and lows reaching below 0 C. In winter in the south, it is not uncommon for the temperatures to reach −40 C, but they can also reach the low teens during the day.
 In the north, temperatures can reach highs of 30 C, and lows into the low negatives.
-In winter in the north it is not uncommon for the temperatures to reach −50 C but they can also reach single digits during the day.
+In winter in the north, it is not uncommon for the temperatures to reach −50 C but they can also reach single digits during the day.

 Thunderstorms are not rare in the south.
-In the north they are very rare, but do occur.
+In the north, they are very rare but do occur.
 Tornadoes are extremely rare but have happened with the most notable one happening just outside Yellowknife that destroyed a communications tower.
 The Territory has a fairly dry climate due to the mountains in the west.

 About half of the territory is above the tree line.
 There are not many trees in most of the eastern areas of the territory, or in the north islands.

 History

-Beginning prior to the arrival of Europeans, a number of First Nations and Inuit have resided in, and continue to reside in, the area of the Northwest Territories.
-Inuit groups include the Caribou, Central, and Copper.
-First Nations groups include the Dane-zaa (Beaver), Chipewyan, Tłı̨chǫ (Dogrib), Tahltan (Nahani), Sekani, Slavey, and Yellowknives.
+There are multiple Indigenous territories overlapping the current borders of the Northwest Territories.
+These include Denendeh, Inuvialuit Settlement Region (Inuvialuit Nunangit Sannaiqtuaq), and both Métis and Nêhiyawak countries (Michif Piyii and ᓀᐦᐃᔮᓈᕁ nêhiýânâhk, respectively).
+Of these, Denendeh and the Dene nations are the most prominent with the rest of the Dene country ("Dene-ndeh" or Deneland) covering much of what is now Alaska, British Columbia, and the northern regions of the prairie provinces.
+Some of its constituent territories include Tłı̨chǫ Country, Got'iné Néné, Dehchondéh, and Gwichʼin Nành, amongst others including those of the Dënë Sųłinë́ (Nëné, "land"), Dane-z̲aa (Nanéʔ), and the T'satsąot'ınę (Ndé).
+Historically, Dene have lived across Denendeh and what is now the NWT since time immemorial and the era of Yamoria and Yamozha.

+Along the northern coast live one of the Inuit sudivisions: the Inuvialuit, a conglomerate of several Inuvialuit peoples, including the Uummarmiut, Kangiryuarmiut, and Siglit.
+Their country, variously called Inuvialuit Nunangit, Inuvialuit Nunungat, or Inuvialuit Nunangat corresponds to the Inuvialuit Settlement Region and belongs to the greater Inuit Nunangat.
+Amongst the other Inuit, there are also the Copper Inuit who inhabit their traditional territory, Inuinnait Nunangat, between the Kitikmeot and Inuvik Regions.
+To the south are the Cree First Nations and Métis.

 In 1670, the Hudson's Bay Company (HBC) was formed from a royal charter, and was granted a commercial monopoly over Rupert's Land.
 Present day Northwest Territories laid northwest of Rupert's Land, and was known as the North-Western Territory.
 Although not formally part of Rupert's Land, the HBC made regular use of the region as a part of its trading area.
 The Treaty of Utrecht saw the British become the only European power with practical access to the North-Western Territory, with the French surrendering their claim to the Hudson Bay coast.